Title V Maternal and Child Health

 MCH Performance Measures

 The 15 National Performance Measures (NPMs) and 38 National Outcome Measures (NOMs) were established for the Title V Block Grant program.
 Each one crosses a maternal and child health (MCH) population domain and reflects our MCH population health status.
-The chart below displays Delaware’s baseline data for each of the NPMs and NOMs in addition to each data source used to track the measure.
+This chart displays Delaware’s baseline data for each of the NPMs and NOMs in addition to each data source used to track the measure.

 During the summer of 2021, Delaware sought to complete a Mini Needs Assessment to gauge the impacts of the COVID-19 pandemic on our maternal and child health population as well as our partners.
 Through a Stakeholder Survey, we also wanted to identify ways MCH can better support our Title V funded partners with technical assistance.
 This data sheet was created as a result of the survey, where 60% of our Title V partners requested MCH provide data as a way to support and assist them with their needs.